edugonzaloalmorox/market-entry/README.md

   - `HHI_year`: calculation of the HHI index for sample of time intervals based on years.
   - `HHI_wave2`: calculation of the HHI index for sample of time intervals based on two years.

+HHI is a concentration index to analyse the competition in the market.

+ - `Analysis`: configuration of the samples of analysis.
+Each sample corresponds to a different time interval.